-AFS Investments/ Financial Assets at FVOCI
+AFS Investments/ Financial Asset at FVOCI

 Quoted market prices have been used to determine the fair values of quoted AFS investments/ financial assets at FVOCI.
-In 2017, the fair values of unquoted AFS investments are based on cost since the fair values are not readily determinable.
-In 2018, the fair values of financial assets at FVOCI are determined by based on the discounted free cash flows of the investee.
+In 2018, the fair values of financial assets at FVOCI are determined based on the discounted free cash flows of the investee.